Flags of the Boy Scouts of America

-Example of a Boy Scout Troop flag used in the 30s/early 40s
+Example of a Scouts BSA Troop flag used in the 30s/early 40s

 The second oldest flag used by the BSA was the Sea Scout/Sea Exploring flag.
 This was the flag used for display or during parades, for there is a special flag used onboard Exploring/Scouting vessels used to distinguish that vessel as a Sea Scout/Explorer ship.

-Many Boy Scout Patrols create their own flags, a tradition long established within Scouting in America.
+Many Scouts BSA Patrols create their own flags, a tradition long established within Scouting in America.
 Many very special flags have come from the imaginations of a group of boys, sitting around a table, wanting to imprint their own "specialness" onto a piece of cloth.
-For new Troops, however, the Supply Division created standard patrol flags until the Patrol gets their own flag made.
+For new Troops, however, the Supply Group created standard patrol flags until the Patrol gets their own flag made.
 Such a flag is shown below.

 And the newest "version" of our older youth program, called Venturing, has their own flag composed of gold and white with the Venturing emblem in green and white in the center.

-Districts, Councils, Regions and the Boy Scouts of America also have flags.
+Districts, Councils, Territories, and the Boy Scouts of America also have flags.

 District and Councils have blue flags with *gold* (yellow) emblems and lettering.
-Regions have purple flags with *silver* (grey) emblems and lettering, identifying the Region.
+Territories (old Regions) have purple flags with *silver* (grey) emblems and lettering, identifying the Territory.
 The Boy Scouts of America's official flag is purple with the central emblem in silver (grey) and no other lettering.

 Blank District/Council flag